gradle/gradle/subprojects/docs/src/docs/release/notes.md

 First and foremost, this release of Gradle features [dependency locking](#locking-of-dynamic-dependencies): a mechanism for locking dependency versions which allows builds to become reproducible in the face of dynamic versions or version ranges.
 Read the [user manual chapter on dependency locking](userguide/dependency_locking.html) to learn how to take advantage of this exciting new feature.

-The publishing plugins gets some much-needed improvements in this release:
+The publishing plugins get some much-needed improvements in this release:

  * The Signing Plugin now supports [signing all artifacts of a publication](#signing-publications).
  * The Maven Publish Plugin now provides a dedicated, type-safe [DSL to customize the POM generated](#customizing-the-generated-pom) as part of a Maven publication.